practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/wren/README.md

 Though, technically this script works OK.

-A _switch_ statement in this language would also be very nice, then the big _if-(then)-else_ cascade in user defined function [Integer_to_hex_string](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/wren/random_streams_for_perf_stats.wren) would look much better.
+A _switch_ instruction in this language would also be very nice, then the big _if-(then)-else_ cascade in user defined function [Integer_to_hex_string](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/wren/random_streams_for_perf_stats.wren) would look much better.

 <br/>